puneetsharma0910/EaseStay/readme.md

 - **Backend:** Use Postman or Insomnia to test API endpoints.
 - **Frontend:** Run `npm run lint` for code quality checks.

 ---

+## What I Learned

+- **Full-stack development:** Designed and implemented both frontend and backend from scratch.
+- **Authentication & Authorization:** Integrated Clerk for secure, scalable auth.
+- **RESTful API Design:** Built modular, maintainable Express APIs.
+- **Cloud Services:** Used Cloudinary for image uploads and Stripe for payments.
+- **State Management:** Leveraged React Context for global state.
+- **UI/UX:** Built a responsive, accessible UI with React and TailwindCSS.
+- **DevOps:** Configured Vercel for seamless deployment and CI/CD.

+---